rich-p-rich/coffee-and-honey-p5/README.md

 - customers can choose to pay a small surcharge to have them freshly ground before shipping
 - jars of honey in two different sizes: 340g and 500g
 The price of both product category is calculated according to the weight.

+## What is live for the MVP and what not
+The homepage has several section:
+- The links to the coffee and honey products are live
+- The links to the visit us, function room, about us and bee hive tour are not live

 ## Admin
 The admin interface can be accessed by a superuser who can do the following: